Rana Plaza collapse: Background

-The building, Rana Plaza, was built in 2006 and was owned by Sohel Rana, who was allegedly a member of the local unit of Jubo League, the youth wing of Bangladesh Awami League, the political party in power.
-It housed a number of separate garment factories employing around 5,000 people, several shops and a bank.
-The factories manufactured apparel for brands including Benetton, Bonmarché, Prada, Gucci, Versace, Moncler, the Children's Place, El Corte Inglés, Joe Fresh, Mango, Matalan, Primark, and Walmart.
+Rana Plaza was built in 2006 and owned by Sohel Rana—allegedly a member of the local unit of Jubo League (the youth wing of Bangladesh Awami League, the political party in power).
+It housed a number of separate garment factories, employing around 5,000 people, plus ground-level shops and a bank.
+The factories manufactured apparel for international brands including Benetton, Zara, The Children's Place, El Corte Inglés, Joe Fresh, Mango, Matalan, Primark, and Walmart.

 The head of the Bangladesh Fire Service & Civil Defence, Ali Ahmed Khan, said that the upper four floors had been built without a permit.
-Rana Plaza's architect, Massood Reza, said the building was planned for shops and offices – but not factories.
+Rana Plaza's architect, Massood Reza, said the building was "planned for shops and offices, but not factories".
 Other architects stressed the risks involved in placing factories inside a building designed only for shops and offices, noting the structure was potentially not strong enough to bear the weight and vibration of heavy machinery.

-On 23 April 2013 (one day before the collapse), a TV channel recorded footage that showed cracks in the Rana Plaza building.
-Immediately afterward, the building was evacuated, and the shops and the bank on the lower floors were closed.
-Later in the day, Sohel Rana said to the media that the building was safe and workers should return tomorrow.
-Managers at Ether Tex threatened to withhold a month's pay from workers who refused to come to work.
+On 23 April 2013 (one day before the collapse), a TV channel reported on and showed footage of cracks in the Rana Plaza building.
+Upon this broadcast, the building was evacuated, and the shops and the bank on the lower floors were closed.
+Later in the day, Sohel Rana told the media that the building was "safe", and that workers "should return" the following day.
+Reportedly, management at Ether Tex threatened to withhold a month's pay from workers who refused to come back to work.